 #6 Deity Auroras

-In real life the sky turning green near the poles is a majestic sight… but in a fantasy world it could be even more impressive.
-Rather than the result of electromagnetic waves deity auroras might flicker in all sorts of colours depending which gods where doing what.
+In real life, the sky turning green near the poles is a majestic sight… but in a fantasy world, it could be even more impressive.
+Rather than the result of electromagnetic waves deity auroras might flicker in all sorts of colours depending on which gods were doing what.
 While the deity auroras are visible some clerics and paladins might receive certain bonuses.

 #7 Upwards rain

 A visually striking weather pattern might be an area outside a wizard’s tower where the rain appeared to rise up from the ground and into the sky.
 Is this a clue to how to get into the tower or a warning that powerful magic rages unchecked?

 The hail is green and unhealthy.
 It doesn’t just batter against armour but, if not brushed off, will start to tarnish and ruin metal.
 Canvas coverings will be eaten by the acid and any exposed skin will take a little damage.